-• In Younker v.
+In Younker v.
 Manor, 255 Cal.
 App.
 2d 431 (1967), a borrower and guarantor executed a purchase money note and guaranty, respectively, in Nevada secured by a junior deed of trust on Nevada land.
 The borrower, an individual, was a California resident and the guarantor, a corporation, was formed in California.
 The senior deed of trust foreclosed and the junior lien was wiped out.
 The lender brought an action in California to recover the debt against both the maker of the note and guarantor.
-The court found that the deed of trust was governed by Nevada law, but the court did not make a finding as to which law governed interpretation of the note and guaranty.
-The court ruled in favor of the borrower and guarantor and held that the California anti-deficiency limitations barred recovery against them, noting the following:
+The court found that the deed of trust was governed by Nevada law, but the court did not make a finding as to which law governed interpretation of the note and guarantor and held that the California anti-deficiency limitations barred recovery against them, noting the following: